Dalmatia Food

 Explore Dalmatia Food: Protected Products & Traditional Dishes

-We spent a month each in Dubrovnik, Split, and Trogir, with additional time in Ston and on Dalmatian routes between the coast, islands, and Pelješac.
-Those stays gave us time to compare seafood, oysters, markets, bakeries, konobas, wine routes, and traditional dishes across several of the region’s strongest food bases.
+We spent a month each in Dubrovnik, Split, and Trogir, with additional time in Ston and on routes between the coast, islands, and Pelješac.
+That experience, combined with further research, helps separate region-wide foods from local specialties and match food bases with seafood, protected products, markets, island produce, or inland cooking.

 Dalmatia Food at a Glance